Family Planning Association

-FPA (Family Planning Association) was a UK registered charity (number 250187) working to enable people to make informed choices about sex and to enjoy sexual health.
+The Family Planning Association (FPA) was a UK registered charity working to enable people to make informed choices about sex and to enjoy sexual health.
 It was the national affiliate for the International Planned Parenthood Federation in the United Kingdom.
-It celebrated its 80th anniversary in 2010.
+Founded in 1930, the FPA celebrated its 80th anniversary in 2010.
 Its motto was "Talking sense about sex".
 The charity was placed into liquidation on 15 May 2019, but the FPA name continues as a limited company selling sexual health resources.

 History

-FPA was founded in 1930 when five birth control societies merged to form the National Birth Control Council (NBCC).
-Charles Vickery Drysdale FRSE was critical within its foundation.
+The FPA was founded in 1930 when five birth control societies merged to form the National Birth Control Council (NBCC).
+Charles Vickery Drysdale FRSE was important during its foundation.
 Its stated purpose was "that married people may space or limit their families and thus mitigate the evils of ill health and poverty".
 The NBCC changed its name to the National Birth Control Association (NBCA) in 1931, and then to the Family Planning Association (FPA) in 1939.
-Since 1998 it has been known as FPA.
+From 1998 it was known as the FPA.

 The FPA was heavily invested in guaranteeing and standardising the various contraceptive methods it prescribed using modern science and medicine.
 From its inception, the association invested heavily in developing and implementing tests for chemical efficacy and safety and rubber quality.
 These findings were published after 1937 in its annual Approved List of contraceptives.

 Originally only offering a service to married couples, during the 1950s FPA clinics began to offer pre-marital advice to women, although proof, such as a letter from a vicar or family doctor, was often required before contraceptive supplies were provided.
 Only in 1964 did they begin to provide un-married woman with contraceptives.

 During the 1960s, social and sexual attitudes changed dramatically.
 The combined pill was first prescribed in FPA clinics in 1961 and within ten years was being used by over one million women.
 This highly reliable method brought a new sense of sexual freedom to men and women.

 By 1970, FPA clinics were offering advice and treatment, without restriction.
 In 1974, FPA handed their network of over 1,000 clinics to the NHS when contraception became free for all.
 Family planning is still part of the health service.